 Following on from the success of the Criminal Advocacy and the Vulnerable Course, the ICCA and the FLBA have collaborated on a bespoke course for the Family Bar.
 The course centres around a similar case study, which has been adjusted to represent proceedings in the family court.
 The 20 Principles of Questioning underpin the FLBA course and the same learning objective is expected from delegates – to understand the key principles behind the approach to, and questioning of, vulnerable people in the justice system, irrespective of the nature of the allegation, or the jurisdiction in which the advocate appears.
-The FLBA course will be delivered by the Inns and Circuits.
+The FLBA course will be delivered by accredited members of the FLBA

 It is now widely recognised as essential that those giving evidence in cases before the Family Court should be protected and enabled to participate in proceedings with due regard being had to their individual vulnerabilities.

-The need for reform of the way in which vulnerable people participate and give evidence in family proceedings was pressed forcefully by Sir James Munby during his tenure as the President of the Family Division.
-As a result of his tireless work and that of others, important progress has been made, in particular, the introduction in November 2017 of Family Procedure Rules 3A and the accompanying Practice Direction 3AA.
+The need for reform of the way in which children and vulnerable people participate and give evidence in family proceedings was pressed forcefully by Sir James Munby during his tenure as the President of the Family Division.
+As a result of his tireless work and that of others, important progress has been made.

 The course materials for Facilitators are now available.
 Click on the red button labelled ‘Facilitator A&V’.